berat-552/Dev-Scenario/README.md

    ```bash
    dotnet run
    ```
-   Open browser → navigate to the URL printed in the console (by default https://localhost:7249/Teams)
+   Open browser → navigate to the URL printed in the console

 ## Stored Procedure